-Mr. Cauley, Bimini Capital's Chief Executive Officer and Chairman of our Board of Directors, also serves as Chief Executive Officer and Chairman of the Board of Directors of Orchid and owns shares of common stock of Orchid at the time of this filing and may continue to hold shares in the future.
-Mr. Haas, Bimini Capital's Chief Financial Officer, Chief Investment Officer and President, is a member of the Board of Directors of Orchid, serves as the Chief Financial Officer, Chief Investment Officer and Treasurer of Orchid and owns shares of common stock of Orchid at the time of this filing and may continue to hold shares in the future.
-Mr. Dwyer and Mr. Jaumot, the two independent members of Bimini Capital's Board of Directors, own shares of common stock of Orchid at the time of this filing and may continue to own shares in the future.
+Mr. Cauley, our Chief Executive Officer and Chairman of our Board of Directors, also serves as Chief Executive Officer and Chairman of the Board of Directors of Orchid and owns shares of common stock of Orchid at the time of this filing and may continue to hold shares in the future.
+Mr. Haas, our Chief Financial Officer, Chief Investment Officer and President, is a member of the Board of Directors of Orchid, serves as the Chief Financial Officer, Chief Investment Officer and Treasurer of Orchid and owns shares of common stock of Orchid at the time of this filing and may continue to hold shares in the future.
+Mr. Dwyer and Mr. Jaumot, the two independent members of our Board of Directors, own shares of common stock of Orchid at the time of this filing and may continue to own shares in the future.
 Accordingly, Messrs.
 Cauley, Haas, Dwyer and Jaumot may have a conflict of interest with respect to actions by Bimini Capital's Board of Directors that relate to Orchid as its Manager.

-As of March 12, 2014, Bimini owned approximately 18.1% of the outstanding shares of common stock of Orchid.
+Bimini continues to hold an investment in the common stock of Orchid.
 In evaluating opportunities for ourselves and Orchid, this may lead us to emphasize certain asset acquisition, disposition or management objectives over others, such as balancing risk or capital preservation objectives against return objectives.
 This could increase the risks or decrease the returns of your investment in our common stock.